Alfresco/docs-alfresco/transformation-engine/latest/install/msi.md

 5. (Optional) Select DTE T-Engine.

     > **Important:** If you do not intend to use the DTE T-Engine Docker image, you must select this option for DTE to work correctly.

+    > **Note:** Currently, only Alfresco Content Services 7.x is compatible with the T-Engine approach.

 6. Click **Next** and the license information screen displays.